-- 1. The GTLSCA uses RSA keys at least 2048 bits in size and SHA-256, SHA-384 or SHA-512 hash function to issue certificates. - 2.
-Subscribers use RSA key at least 2048 bits in size.
+- The GTLSCA uses RSA keys at least 2048 bits in size and SHA-256, SHA-384 or SHA-512 hash function to issue certificates. - 2.
+Subscribers use RSA key at least 2048 bits in size. - 3.
+The size, in bits, of the RSA keys used by GTLSCA and its subscribers must be evenly divisible by 8.

-6.1.6 Public Key Parameter Generation and Quality
+6.1.6 Public Key Parameter Generation and Quality Checking

-Checking

 - 1. The public key parameter of the RSA algorithm is null. - 2.
 The GTLSCA uses the ANSI X9.31 algorithm or FIPS 186-4 standard to generate the prime numbers needed for the RSA algorithm.
 This method can guarantee that the generated prime numbers are strong prime. - 3.
-Subscribers use the software and hardware cryptographic module to generate the prime numbers for the RSA algorithm during the key generation process to ensure that the prime numbers are strong prime. - 4.
-According to NIST SP 800-89 section 5.3.3, the GTLSCA verifies that the value of the public exponent is greater than 3 odd numbers and this value is between 216+1 and 2256-1.
-In addition, the modulus is an odd number, not a power of a prime and has no factors smaller than 752.
+Subscribers generate the prime number needed for the RSA algorithm in the cryptographic module and ensure that the prime number is a strong prime. - 4.
+According to Section 5.3.3 of NIST SP 800-89, GTLSCA confirms that the value of the public exponent used by the RSA algorithm is an odd number greater than 3 and is in the range between 216+1 and 2256-1.
+Additionally, the modulus also have the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.